Wedding Band at Dewsall Court | The Brotherhood - live performance video background

 The band’s load-in route runs through the back of the Wainhouse Barn, well away from the guest side of the day.
 We park in the main car park, then unload down the side of the building into a dedicated area behind partition doors at one end of the barn.
 That hidden zone is where the stage and dancefloor sit; the doors only open once dinner is done.
 Setup happens through the wedding breakfast without anyone seeing it, and there’s no scramble to clear tables before the band can start.

 Dewsall has a 100dB cap.
 There’s no fitted limiter on the wall - the venue team enforce it with a portable sound meter on the dancefloor through the night, which in practice is a much more forgiving way to manage volume than a hard-trip box that cuts power when a snare hits a peak.
-We mix to the cap from the first song rather than starting hot and being asked to come down.
+Their hand on the FOH faders, our hand on the stage mix - we line-check together at soundcheck so the stereo feed they’re getting is balanced, and the cap is met by the room rather than fought against.
 Within that ceiling the barn handles a full band easily.

 The 100dB cap and the shape of the barn make the 5-piece or 6-piece the natural Brotherhood lineup at Dewsall.
 The 5-piece is the core: vocals, guitar, bass, drums, keys.
 The 6-piece adds a second melodic instrument - usually keys plus sax, or a second vocalist - and both sit comfortably inside the volume ceiling.
 Bigger configurations are possible but the dB limit gets harder to hold cleanly once you start stacking brass on top, so the 5/6-piece is the sweet spot here.